ericdSG/python-package/README.md

 This repo only contains the necessary directories to create a valid Python package from source code.
 You will certainly want to create other directories.
+There are a few considerations to keep in mind:

+- Source code should always go in `src/`
-In general, it is bad practice to commit data directly to git.
+- In general, it is bad practice to commit data directly to git.
 It is better to use another service like DVC or git-lfs.

+## Recommendations

+- Have a _**concise**_ section in your README with copy/paste steps for:
+  1. Installation (submodule initialization, conda env, pip package install)
+  2. Basic usage (a minimal working example of how to get your code running)
-One solution to make it easier to keep track of data is to have a single top-level `data/` directory that contains _only_ data (i.e. no data processing scripts).
+- Have a single top-level `data/` directory that contains only and all the data for your project (i.e. no processing scripts).
 Don't forget to add `data/` to `.gitignore`!

-The same principle holds for other kinds of content, such as experiment runs.
+- The same principle holds for other kinds of content, such as experiment runs.